beautiful-code/kubernetes-ci-cd/README.md

 ## Part 3

+Modified for Kubernetes Helm, not Clasical Helm.

 ### Step1

-Initialize Helm.
-This will install Tiller (Helm's server) into our Kubernetes cluster.

-`helm init --wait --debug; kubectl rollout status deploy/tiller-deploy -n kube-system`
+Go to Step 2

 #### Step2

 We will deploy the etcd operator onto the cluster using a Helm Chart.

-`helm install stable/etcd-operator --version 0.8.0 --name etcd-operator --debug --wait`
+`helm install etcd-operator stable/etcd-operator --version 0.10.3  --debug --wait`

 #### Step3